dream1986/i3wm-config/README-en.md

 >Xft.antialias: 1
 >Xft.rgba: rgb

-144 is dpi (adjust according to the actual display situation).Then edit`~/.xinitrc` , add :
+144 is dpi (adjust according to the actual display situation).
+Then edit`~/.xinitrc` , add :

 >xrdb -merge ~/.Xresources

+Of course, the text under the high screen is too small, you can also adjust the font size (you can use lxappearance).

 - turn off waring sound（alarm sound/beep sound）
   see[PC speaker](https://wiki.archlinux.org/index.php/PC_speaker)